epicjohnlxxi/wildwest-test/README.txt

 Wild West era (probably since Age 8), and decided I wanted to make a game out of it.

-An more interactable and 3D version of this game will be made soon using the Unity Engine, with the help of my friends, at some point.
+A more interactable and 3D version of this game will be made soon using the Unity Engine, with the help of my friends at some point.
 Most likely when I'm done with all of my other games.
 So hopefully I'll be done with them sooner or later.